pixop/pixop-cs-api-curl-demo/README.md

 # pixop-cs-api-curl-demo
-cURL demo of driving Pixop Video Processing REST API from the Bash shell.
+cURL demo of using Pixop Video Processing REST API from the Bash shell.

 The following is demonstrated: